Energy

 Bill Weatherburn

-Bill Weatherburn joined Capital Economics in August 2022 and is an Economist in the Commodities team.
+Bill Weatherburn joined Capital Economics in August 2022 and is a Senior Economist in the Climate and Commodities team.
 Bill joins from the Australian Treasury, where he covered economic, revenue and fiscal policy.
 He has a master’s degree in Macroeconomic Policy and Financial Markets from the Barcelona School of Economics.